-Many people dream of running their own business but often don't think of the consequences pursuing such a venture might bring.
+Many people dream of running their own business but often don’t think of the consequences that pursuing such a venture might bring.

 Whether it’s the cupcake shop you’ve dreamed of opening since you got your first Easy Bake Oven or following in your family’s footsteps and opening your own law firm, becoming a business owner opens doors to a new world of responsibilities — some obvious, others, easily overlooked.

 Take insurance, for example.
 Whether it’s because the jargon takes too much effort to decipher, you don’t have extra money to invest in a policy or you’ve simply overlooked an aspect that needs coverage, many small business owners tend to either over- or under-insure their business simply because they haven’t properly equipped themselves with the knowledge of what they need to succeed.